-To address these issues, Orange Business Services held a webinar in association with Riverbed.
-It was presented by Christian Pelle, Head of Connectivity and Cyberdefense at Orange Business Services, and Andrew Harrison, Director, Advanced Business Solutions, Riverbed.
+To address these issues, Orange Business held a webinar in association with Riverbed.
+It was presented by Christian Pelle, Head of Connectivity and Cyberdefense at Orange Business, and Andrew Harrison, Director, Advanced Business Solutions, Riverbed.
 You can listen in full to the webinar here.

 In this blog we look at how the hybrid network combines the internet and corporate networks to deliver the very best performance for end users at the best possible price.
 We have summarized the seven steps to deliver high levels of performance for cloud applications for all users below:

 Understand your current environment before moving forward, by drawing up a baseline of applications and security.
 The move to cloud should not be seen as a single event.
 It is a fluid process that moves workloads around as required.
 The new design should be able to be re-arranged, re-directed and optimized continually as users require adjustments.